farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 **Access the files:**

-1. Download the latest application zip file [amiga-dash-v0.1.5.zip](https://github.com/farm-ng/amiga-dev-kit/releases/download/amiga-dash-v0.1.5/amiga-dash-v0.1.5.zip)
+1. Download the latest application zip file [amiga-dash-v0.1.6.zip](https://github.com/farm-ng/amiga-dev-kit/releases/download/amiga-dash-v0.1.6/amiga-dash-v0.1.6.zip)
-2. For more details on the latest release navigate to [Release: amiga-dash-v0.1.5](https://github.com/farm-ng/amiga-dev-kit/releases/tag/amiga-dash-v0.1.5)
+2. For more details on the git latest release navigate to [Release: amiga-dash-v0.1.6](https://github.com/farm-ng/amiga-dev-kit/releases/tag/amiga-dash-v0.1.6)
 3. Extract the files from the zipped folder

 :::tip